Why is this question important?

 What did the authors do?

-They searched for studies that assessed the accuracy of chest imaging to diagnose COVID-19 in people with suspected COVID-19.
-Studies could be of any design and take place anywhere.
+They searched for studies that assessed the accuracy of chest imaging to diagnose COVID-19 in people of any age with suspected COVID-19.
+Studies could be of any design, except for case control studies, and could take place anywhere.

 What did they find?

 The authors found 51 studies with 19,775 participants.
 Of these people, 10,155 (51%) had a final diagnosis of COVID‐19.
 Forty-seven studies confirmed COVID-19 infection using RT-PCR alone.
 Four studies used RT-PCR with another test.